-LOW SYSTEM FLOW OR PRESSURE will equate to lower product quality (higher PPM).
-Ventura systems, which have a higher feed to output pressure ratio (See nominal pressures under Flow Test), as well as a higher feed flow/membrane area ratio, will produce water in the 150-300 PPM range.

-DAMAGE TO THE MEMBRANE by chlorine contamination.
+- LOW SYSTEM FLOW OR PRESSURE will equate to lower product quality (higher PPM).
+Cape Horn Xtreme systems will produce slightly better quality water running two pumps, as this will create higher pressure and lower salinity.
+Worn feed pump heads or flow restrictions will cause lower feed pressure and higher salinity. - DAMAGE TO THE MEMBRANE by chlorine contamination.
 Flushing the system with chlorinated water will irreparably damage the membrane.
-Charcoal filters are used to adsorb any chlorine which might be present in flush water.
+Charcoal filters are used to absorb any chlorine which might be present in flush water.
 They must be of proper specification to be suitable.
 There is no test for chlorine damage except the process of elimination of other causes.